 That’s my third secret to making moist muffins!
 A whisk, a fork, and making the batter by hand.
 (The first was Greek yogurt, and the second was vinegar!)
 Then my fourth secret is…

 Alternating additions.
 This is a common method used to make cake and cupcake batters, and I love using it to make muffin batter too.
-It also helps prevent over-mixing, which creates a really moist and fluffy muffin texture
+It also helps prevent over-mixing, which creates a really moist and fluffy muffin texture.

 So what does “alternating additions” mean?
 It’s simple!
 Switch between adding some of the flour mixture, gently stirring it in, adding some milk, gently stirring it in, and going back and forth between these two until you run out of the flour mixture and milk.
 And yes… I use a fork to do this, not a spatula or wooden spoon!

-FAQS ABOUT HEALTHY APPLE MUFFINS
+FAQS ABOUT THE ULTIMATE HEALTHY APPLE MUFFINS

 What can I substitute for the vinegar?

-I’ve only tested this recipe with distilled white vinegar so far, so I can’t personally vouch for any substitutes.
+I’ve only tested this recipe with distilled white vinegar, so I can’t personally vouch for any substitutes.
 However, if distilled white vinegar isn’t readily available where you live, then lemon juice or apple cider vinegar would probably be what I’d try.
 (You need some type of acid to react with the baking soda to make these apple muffins rise properly and give them the best soft, moist, and tender texture!)

 What can I substitute for the stevia?